opencluster/design/Locks/Locks.md

 #### Ethereal Authentication.

 In some environments where full systems are disposable, scaled and built on demand, you want your locks authentication to be ethereal also.
 The locks service can handle that by establishing temporary certificates that have a very finite lifetime.
 In these cases, when the service is built, it is given a lifetime, and temporary accounts and certificates are built, and provided to the Locks clients before they attempt to connect.
-This means that EVERYTHING on the built service has a finite lifetime (which may be only 24 hours).
+This means that EVERYTHING on the built service has a finite lifetime (which may be only 24 hours as an example).
 If the machine is snapshotted, it will have no data or accounts on it that can be used to connect to important services.

 This kind of system involves a complete deplyment pipeline.